amdjs/amdjs-tests/README.md

 * **amdJSPrint(message, type)**: Outputs the results of a reporter assertion.
 The *type* is one of `pass`, `fail`, `info`, or `done`.

 Using the above, this would be the QUnit equivalent.
 We use the QUnit **stop** and **start** methods to support any asynchronous operations that may be occuring in the test.
+In the example below, we also proxy our `go` method, allowing us to capture when a require() call begins, and when all callbacks have completed.

 ```js
 // load me after your AMD implementation that provides